uclaacm/tla-dev-intern-training-w21/week-2d-thinking-in-react/README.md

 const ageConcat = (accum, person) => accum + person.name;
 const concat_of_names = peeps.reduce(ageConcat, "");
+// "mattjaredaang" (but don't rely on this behaviour!)
 ```

 Intuitively, reduce can operate over arrays too!
 Unlike the others, `reduce` can return anything - and typically it returns just one value.
 How this value is determined is as follows: